Mangroves Land

 Where do your donations go?

-As we collect mangrove saplings from the mangrove area, every £1 donated is pooled together with thousands of other £1 contributions.
-Collectively, these donations cover every aspect of the process, from the initial planting mangrove sapling in the ground to ensuring the mangrove sapling success, allowing the area to thrive and mature for decades and even centuries.
+We collect mangrove saplings from the mangrove area.
+Your donations help to cover every aspect of the process, from the initial planting mangrove sapling in the ground to ensuring the mangrove sapling success, allowing the area to thrive and mature for decades and even centuries.

 Here’s how every £1 contributes to the regeneration process: